apache/dolphinscheduler/docs/docs/en/guide/task/linkis.md

 ### Attention

 - No need to fill `sh ./bin/linkis-cli` in the configuration column, it has been configured in advance.
 - The default configuration is asynchronous submission.
-You do not need to configure the `-- async` parameter.
+You do not need to configure the `--async` parameter.